Mansfield, Connecticut: Education

-All of Mansfield is zoned to Mansfield Middle School, the 2007–2008 Connecticut Association of Schools (CAS) School of the Year, and Mansfield Elementary School.
-Both Annie E. Vinton School and Dorothy C. Goodwin school have been rebranded to be separate campuses of Mansfield Elementary School until the completion of the new Mansfield Elementary School building which replaced Southeast Elementary School.
+All of Mansfield's middle-schoolers attend to Mansfield Middle School, the 2007–2008 Connecticut Association of Schools (CAS) School of the Year, and the recently built Mansfield Elementary School.

+Both Annie E. Vinton School and Dorothy C. Goodwin school have been rebranded to be separate campuses of Mansfield Elementary School.
+As of now, they are being used for storage.
+Southeast Elementary School has been replaced with Mansfield Elementary School.

-High school-aged residents attend E.O.
-Smith High School of the Regional School District 19.
+High school-aged residents attend EO Smith High School of the Regional School District 19.